Zulqarnain-cc34/Wolframalpha_Langchain/README.md

 ### Query

-To Change the `test.py` file and run using python.
+To change the `test.py` file and run using python.

 ```python